 Spousal support is essentially an allowance from one spouse to another to continue the standard of living established during the marriage while the separation and divorce are taking place.
 This is separate from alimony, which is the payment of such support after the divorce decree has been issued.
 When the financial strain of the divorce is too much and your spouse is withholding monetary support, and an experienced divorce lawyer in Chester County can help you obtain the spousal support you need.

-West Chester Spousal Support Lawyer
+Chester County Spousal Support Lawyer

 Dividing two lives is a complicated, expensive process.
 Add in life’s everyday expenses and additional financial arrangements may be necessary.
 The experienced and compassionate family law attorneys of Ciccarelli Law Offices can help you file a spousal support claim during your separation or divorce, or fight a claim you believe is unwarranted.
 We will work as a team towards the most favorable long-term solution for you.